bxdoan/bxdoan/README.md

 <div align="center">

-> The world isn’t perfect.
-But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.
+> Teach thy tongue to say, “I do not know,” and thous shalt progress.

-> — Roy Mustang —
+> — Maimonides —

 </div>